-Keith Miller is in his 24th season as a member of the Harvard coaching staff in 2014-15.
+Keith Miller is in his 27th season as a member of the Harvard coaching staff in 2017-18.
 He coaches both the men's and women's diving programs and has led each to great success during his tenure.
-In the Fall of 2014, Miller's position was formally endowed as The Class of 1989 Head Coach for Diving.
+In the Fall of 2014, Miller's position was officially endowed as The Class of 1989 Head Coach for Diving.

-Since 2003, 10 Harvard divers have won Ivy Championships, and many more have been Ivy finalists (top-8).
-Also during that time, Enrique Roy ’04, Samantha Papadakis ’06 and Mike Mosca ’14 have competed at the NCAA Championships.
+Since 2003, 15 Harvard divers have won Ivy Championships, and many more have been Ivy finalists (top-8).
+Also during that time, Enrique Roy ’04, Samantha Papadakis ’06, Mike Mosca ’14 and Jing Leung '18 have competed at the NCAA Championships.
 Mosca was a finalist in three events at the 2012 U.S. Olympic Trials and finished 13th at the 2014 NCAA Championships on 3-meter.
+Leung became the first Harvard first team All-America diver since 1992 when she finished eighth on the platform in 2016.

 In 2013-14, Harvard’s divers were exceptionally strong.
 Five women finished in the top-9 in the 1-meter event and in the top-13 on 3-meter.
 For the men, Mosca repeated as Ivy Champion on both 1-meter and 3-meter, with Joe Zarrella ’14 claiming third in both events.